 where we came from and who we are.

-beside a wet carcass of fur, slick organs and glinting eyes
+beside a wet carcass of fur, slick organs

-while brothers and uncles in camouflage spit
+and glinting eyes.
+Brothers and uncles in camouflage spit

 weepy hunks up to their mouths.

 and the peas in the garden are still asleep.